cambridge-ceu/cambridge-ceu.github.io/docs/_posts/2021-06-10-citeproc-is-available.md

 ---
 layout: post
-title:  "citeproc is now available from csd3!"
+title:  "citeproc is now documented in csd3!"
 date:   2021-06-10 10:38 +0000
 categories: new entries in csd3
 ---